-The key to identifying phishing, malware and scams is simply to use the power of observation.
+The key to identifying phishing, malware and scams is to simply use the power of observation.
 Here, I’ll show you some examples of what to look for.

 These phishing emails typically personalize the message and to try and convey trust by using your name, email address, business domain name and even company names and logos that you have done business with.
 They also try to impart a sense of urgency to act on your part.
 These tactics are all red flags.